Am0rphous/Awesome/Gaming On Linux.md

 - [Itch.io](https://itch.io/) - Collection of some of the most unique, interesting, and independent creations you'll find on the web.
 - [gamejolt.com](https://gamejolt.com) - Hosting free and commercial indie games.

-##
-- [OpenRazer](https://openrazer.github.io/) - Open source driver and user-space daemon that allows you to manage your Razer peripherals on GNU/Linux.